simranlotey/react-currency-converter/README.md

 ![](https://github.com/simranlotey/react-currency-converter/blob/master/src/components/Images/demo-1.png)
 ![](https://github.com/simranlotey/react-currency-converter/blob/master/src/components/Images/demo-2.png)

-The React Currency Converter is a web application that enables users to perform currency conversions using the [APILayer](https://apilayer.com/).
+The React Currency Converter is a web application that enables users to perform currency conversions using the [API](https://www.exchangerate-api.com/).
 With a simple and user-friendly interface, this app allows users to select the currencies they want to convert from and to, specify the amount, and instantly get the converted result.
+This app provides real-time exchange rate data for over 150+ currencies.
 It is built using React, TypeScript, Bootstrap, Axios, and Moment libraries.

 ## Features

 - Choose the currency to convert from a drop-down list.
 - Select the currency to convert to from another drop-down list.
 - Input the amount to be converted.
-- Click the "Convert" button to fetch the current exchange rate and get the converted amount.
+- Fetch the current exchange rate and get the converted amount.

 ## Technologies Used